 —Any non-AP STA affiliated with the non-AP MLD attempts to send a Probe Request frame to its associated AP soliciting information of the AP.

-Except that if the value in the BSS Parameter Change Count subfield is equal to the most recently received value recorded by the non-AP MLD for that AP plus 1 and if the All Updates Included subfield in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to the AP is set to 1, no further action is needed from the non-AP MLD as the updated elements are included in the received frame.
+Except that if the value in the BSS Parameters (#15004) Change Count subfield is equal to the most recently received value recorded by the non-AP MLD for that AP plus 1 and if the All Updates Included subfield in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to the AP is set to 1, no further action is needed from the non-AP MLD as the updated elements are included in the received frame.

 NOTE 2—The Probe Request frame can be either multi-link probe request or a Probe Request frame that is not multi-link probe request.

 The AP affiliated with an NSTR mobile AP MLD and that is operating on the nonprimary link does not send a Beacon frame or respond to Probe Request frame.
-The BSS Parameter Change Count subfield for the AP operating on nonprimary link shall only be advertised on the primary link in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to that AP.
+The BSS Parameters (#15004) Change Count subfield for the AP operating on nonprimary link shall only be advertised on the primary link in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to that AP.

 …